capaj/decapi/README.md

 - decapi casts plain objects by default, which means it is much easier to use without ORMs.
 Even prisma needs this casting, because all the objects returned are POJO objects.
 - InputObjectType argument passed to Field/Query method is not just a plain object, but an instance of it's class.
 - decapi allows you to have an empty object type-you can populate it with fields at runtime

-## Upgrading from 1.0.0 to 2.0.0

-Firstly, you must install all the new peer dependencies.
-This major was a complete rewrite of the reflection of types.
-From 2.0.0 decapi uses typescript-rtti to infer graphql types from typescript.
-This works for 99% of TS types.
-This means you should always have your decorators without explicit `type` property.

 ## TC39 decorators proposal